mbakhoff/synchronization-template/readme.md

 Once the numbers have been calculated and `cfNumbers` is completed, then both `cfSum` and `cfProduct` can be computed and their `get` methods will no longer block.

 CompletableFutures have many other useful methods.
-Among others is the `whenComplete` method which can specify a function to run when the CompletableFuture is completed.
+Among others is the `whenComplete` method which can be used to specify a function to be run when the CompletableFuture is completed.
 For example, the previous example (without the product part) could be rewritten as follows:

 ```